loda-lang/loda-programs/programs/oeis/list1.md

 * [A145751](http://oeis.org/A145751) ([L09 program](145/A145751.asm)): Duplicate of A063759.
 * [A145766](http://oeis.org/A145766) ([L08 program](145/A145766.asm)): Partial sums of A020988.
 * [A145812](http://oeis.org/A145812) ([L25 program](145/A145812.asm)): Odd positive integers a(n) such that for every odd integer m > 1 there exists a unique representation of m as a sum of the form a(l) + 2a(s).
+* [A145816](http://oeis.org/A145816) ([L81 program](145/A145816.asm)): 1/4 of the number of islands of ones fitting in an n X n array symmetric under 90-degree rotation with all ones connected only either three adjacent vertically or three adjacent horizontally.
 * [A145818](http://oeis.org/A145818) ([L30 program](145/A145818.asm)): Odd positive integers a(n) such that for every integer m == 3 (mod 4) there exists a unique representation of the form m = a(l) + 2*a(s), but there are no such representations for m == 1 (mod 4).
 * [A145849](http://oeis.org/A145849) ([L32 program](145/A145849.asm)): a(n) = A145812(2n-1).
 * [A145850](http://oeis.org/A145850) ([L32 program](145/A145850.asm)): a(n) = A145818(2n-1).